MCofS Youth Climbing Series

 The MCofS make all arrangements for the Scottish Series and application forms are available from participating walls and from the MCofS before the event.
 To compete in this event you will have to be a member of the MCofS.
 Current members (Youth or family or club) gain a discount on the entry fee.
 The entry fee to the series by non members will include temporary membership of the MCofS covering the period of the series only.

-All children gaining a top 3 place will be selected to the Scottish Team (North and South) and invited to attend a Grand Final (there is no additional cost for the Final).
+All children gaining a top 3 place will be selected to the Scottish Team (North and South) and invited to attend a National Final (there is no additional cost for the Final).

-Application Forms are available from HERE from January 2014
+Application Forms for the 2015 Series are available from HERE from December 2015

 The age category definitions for the MCofS Youth Climbing Series is based on their year of birth in 5 categories.
 This allows a smooth transition for those climbers making the step from the Youth Climbing Series to European Youth Competitions and other Internationals, where year of birth is used to determine categories.